tzovas/KaGen_new/KaGen_hu_changes.md

 Most likely, this should be fixed by the KaGen developers.
 This is posted as an issuein github/KaGen, see [discussion](https://github.com/sebalamm/KaGen/issues/5).

-On our side, the first issue is to provide a proper class and methods to store and write the coordinates in a file when needed.
+On our side, the main issue is to provide a proper class and methods to store and write the coordinates in a file for the geometric graphs and do not abuse `GatherPrint`.
+This will avoid the need to specify the supported number of dimensions at compile time..